So, you want to be an actor?

 Acting is probably the easiest way to get involved with FASS.
 All you have to do is audition, and you’re in.
 If you’ve ever wondered what it’s like to be on stage, this is definitely one of the easiest and most enjoyable ways to find out.
 It’s an amateur production, so nobody is expecting more than the best that you can give.
 Unlike other plays that rehearse for months before showtime and require a long term commitment, FASS only runs for four (amazing) weeks.

 So how do you get involved with acting?
 It’s simple: just show up, audition, and you get a part!
-If this sounds good to you, sign up for our mailing list and we’ll be sure that you get a reminder of when auditions are running this year.
+If this sounds good to you, email our Company Coordinator, and we’ll be sure that you get a reminder of when auditions are running this year.